Seoul Subway Line 8

 Seoul Subway Line 8 of the Seoul Metropolitan Subway was built from 1990 to 1999 and mainly serves the southeastern parts of Seoul and Seongnam.
-The segment from Moran to Amsa was opened in July 1999.
+The first section from Jamsil to Moran opened in 1996, and the second section from Moran to Amsa was opened in July 1999.
 The line color is rose.
 In 2019, Line 8 had an annual ridership of 112 million or about 307,000 people per day.
+At 17.7 km in length, Line 8 is the shortest of all heavy rail Seoul Metropolitan Subway lines.